Fight like a Woman: Domestic Violence and Female Judges in Brazil: Consequences of the Gender Conviction-Rate Gap

 First, \cite{acerenza_was_2024} analyzes misdemeanor cases in São Paulo during our sample period and finds that punishment increases two-year recidivism for agents who would be punished only by strict judges (type A defendant) while it decreases two-year recidivism for agents who would be punished by most judges, including the lenient judges (type B defendant).
 In our context, we find that female judges are stricter than male judges (Table \ref{table: diff_in_diff}, Column (1)), especially for domestic violence cases (Table \ref{table: dv_difference} and Column (2) in Table \ref{table: diff_in_diff}).
 Moreover, if we assume that female judges are stricter because they have a harsher bar for conviction (instead of having more information about domestic violence cases), then we expect female judges to convict more agents who are more likely to recidivate when punished (type A defendant) while being similarly likely to convict type B defendants.
 Consequently, we may expect a positive gender gap in the probability of a defendant recidivating.

 Second, domestic violence victims may be encouraged by conviction decisions to accuse their aggressors if they recidivate by committing a new domestic violence offense.
 In other words, victims may be more willing to report a new domestic violence incident after a conviction in the first case.
-If this is the case, we may expect a positive gender gap in the recidivism probability because female judges are stricter than male judges when analyzing domestic violence cases (Section \ref{SecResults}).
-To investigate this possibility, we also analyze the effect of a female judge on domestic violence recidivism.
-Additionally, to avoid this report-driven increase in the recidivism probability, we analyze the effect of a female judge on the probability of committing a new crime that is not a domestic violence offense and on the probability of committing a homicide.
+If this is the case, we may expect a positive gender gap in the recidivism probability because female judges are stricter than male judges when analyzing domestic violence cases (Section \ref{SecResults}). { To investigate this possibility, we also measure the differences by judge gender in the probability of domestic violence recidivism.
+Additionally, to avoid this report-driven increase in the recidivism probability, we analyze the difference by judge gender in the probability of committing a new crime that is not a domestic violence offense and in the probability of committing a homicide.}

-On the other hand, the representational account for the gender conviction-rate gap in domestic violence cases (Section \ref{SecSettingBar}) may lead to a smaller probability of recidivism.
+On the other hand, the representational account for the gender conviction-rate gap in domestic violence cases (Appendix \ref{SecSettingBar}) may lead to a smaller probability of recidivism.
 For example, female judges may be able to directly influence the behavior of the defendants { by better signaling that violence against women is not tolerated.
 If the typical defendant in a domestic violence case is more likely to recidivate in a similar offense than to commit other types of crime, female judges may lead to lower recidivism.} Consequently, we may expect a negative gender gap in the recidivism probability.